timkuijsten/mongovi/README.md

 * Emacs-like and vi-like [key bindings] via [libedit]
 * Tab-completion of commands, databases and collections
 * move around databases and collections using the common `cd` idiom
-* integrates into shell pipelines by reading and writing [MongoDB Extended JSON] on stdin/stdout
+* easy integration into shell pipelines by reading and writing [MongoDB Extended JSON] via stdin/stdout
-* read a username and password from a simple config file
+* securely authenticate to MongoDB using ~/.mongovi

 Status: **stable**

-mongovi is primarily developed on macOS and tested on Debian and Ubuntu.
+mongovi is primarily developed and tested on Debian and Ubuntu.

 ## Installation